 1. SAM SIXKILLER – Not only did our top gunslinger have a name that screams out for cinematic treatment (or at least a cable television series) but he also saw more action than many western figures who are better known.
 Born in 1842 Sam Sixkiller was a Cherokee lawman in Oklahoma back when it was still being called Indian Territory and had not yet been opened up for white settlement.
 The unique setting of life in Indian Territory and the way it served as a microcosm of issues that the nation at large was dealing with after the Civil War adds layers of depth to Marshal Sixkiller’s tale that I find incredibly intriguing.

-In 1863 Sam enlisted in the Union Army as the Civil War raged and saw action in Arkansas and Indian Territory.
+After initial service in the Confederate Army, in 1863 Sam, like his father, enlisted in the Union Army as the Civil War raged and he saw action in Arkansas and Indian Territory.
 Because many Native Americans owned slaves (black and mixed-race) as their tribes had for centuries the Indian Territory was as split in terms of support for the Union and Confederacy as were badly-divided states like Missouri.

 Between conventional battles and Bushwacker raids the Territory was reduced to a wasteland in many areas by the end of the war.
 In May 1865 Sam was discharged and returned to his wife Fannie to attend to their farm.